-But underneath all the arresting strangeness, there’s a well of profound and even spiritual meaning that makes these stories worth returning to again and again.
+For myself, I try to find that expression of beauty through the telling of stories.
+There’s a well of profound and even spiritual meaning that makes old tales worth returning to again and again.
 In fact, as Russian philosopher Ivan Ilyin suggests in his wonderful lecture “The Spiritual Meaning of Stories,” they are indispensable for those of us who have lost our ability to see and appreciate the beautiful and transcendent in life.

-If you’re interested in why I prefer to write in both the fantasy and fairy tale genres, read my writer’s manifesto here.
+If you’re interested in finding out more about my fiction, I invite you to read my writer’s manifesto here.

 An evil omen clouds the sky.
 A song of lore returns.
 Can one man’s quest save the world?